HannaKisel/GIT-1/README.md

-It is for learning C#
+this repository is for learning C#